-3. The display can be panned by swiping left or right.
+3. The display can be panned with the scroll wheel or by swiping left or right.
 The above screenshot was panned to the left compared to the previous one.

 4. The display can be zoomed in or out by rotating the scroll wheel while holding down the page key.